 Our “One Day in Toledo” itinerary starts in Plaza de Zocodover.
-It is a very central place which makes it a great starting point of the itinerary.
+It is a very central place which makes it a great starting point for the itinerary.

-Today, it is a popular meeting point for city tours and full of fast food chains.
-As I said, a great places to start your Toledo itinerary.
+Today, it is a popular meeting point for city tours and full of fast-food chains.
+As I said, a great place to start your Toledo itinerary.
 But let’s not stay there too long.

 Check out El Alcázar de Toledo, the former Roman palace